vendasta/yeti_exception/README.md

 ### The `YetiException::Helpers` mixin

-`YetiException::Helpers` is a mixin that provides two convenience methods.
-Each is defined as both a class and instance method.
+`YetiException::Helpers` is a mixin that provides a `raise_exception` convenience method, defined as both a class and instance method.

-The first is `raise_exception`.  `YetiException::Error` has a `klass` attribute containing the class in which the exception was raised so that it may be used in log searching.
+`YetiException::Error` has a `klass` attribute containing the class in which the exception was raised so that it may be used in log searching.
 While the raising class can be inferred from the exception's backtrace, the class name is more intuitive.  `raise_exception` removes the need to reference the class explicitly.

     class MyClass
       include YetiException::Helpers